Excel Functions Tutorials

 Step 7: Now select the newly inserted Data labels and press Ctrl + 1.
 On the right-hand side, you will see format data labels.
 Uncheck everything and select the only Percentage.

-Step 8: Change the color of each slice to nice color.
+Step 8: Change the color of each slice to a nice color.
 I have changed according to my interest and my chart looks like this.

 Step 9: Add Legends to the left-hand side and make chart title as Mobile Sales Presentation.